 Eligibility for an Expedited Marijuana Pardon

-You are eligible for an expedited marijuana pardon if you committed low-level marijuana convictions, including felonies and misdemeanors.
+You are eligible for an expedited marijuana pardon if you have marijuana convictions, including felonies and misdemeanors.
 These include possession of marijuana (small amount) for personal use, distribution purposes, and distribution of a small amount without selling purposes.
 You can also apply for the expedited review program if you’ve had paraphernalia-related offenses, criminal conspiracy, and any felony conviction for possession with the intent to deliver marijuana.

 Suppose you are among the medical marijuana cardholders in Pennsylvania but committed marijuana-related DUIs.
 In that case, you have to prove that you were a legal medical marijuana cardholder when the incident happened.

 You are not eligible to apply for an expedited pardon if you were in possession of other illegal substances on the same criminal complaint.
 If you have a separate criminal conviction considered a violent offense, you’re may not be eligible for the program.

 Convicted for driving under the influence of marijuana but not among Pennsylvania’s lawful medical marijuana cardholders when the offense was committed?
 Then, you won’t be qualified for the expedited marijuana-related conviction review program.

 Note that while your marijuana-related offense can be expedited, other convictions, like DUIs and thefts, could not be expedited and will have to be addressed separately.
 Another exception to the program includes being under court-ordered supervision, like for parole or probation.
 However, this can be waived with a letter coming from the probation or parole office.

 Application Process for the Expedited Marijuana Pardon